 Clinical application of skills required in the second skills laboratory (106) and the second semester of Respiratory Care Theory (105).
-This course will follow level 1 part B in the clinical syllabus.
+This course will follow level I part B in the clinical syllabus.

-110 Clinical Medicine I 2 Units Prerequisite: Completion of Resp 101, 102, 103, 104, with a grade of C or better.
+110 Clinical Medicine I Associate Degree Applicable

+104, with a grade of "C' or better.

-Study of clinical medicine, using local physicians to present respiratory-related disease processes through a combination of lecture and case presentation.
+Study of clinical medicine, using local physicians to present respiratory-related disease processes.
+This class uses a combination or lecture and case presentation to provide a pathophysiologic basis for respiratory care.